bookercodes/articles/csharp-6-an-introduction.md

 As the source code traversed this pipeline, the compiler would develop a wealth of knowledge about it - information about what elements are present in the code, how they relate to each other, etc. - this information, however, was private.
 This was unfortunate because, that information could have been of *tremendous* value to developers outside of the managed languages team.
 Think about tools like [SharpDevelop](), who require a deep understanding of source code - they had to rely on their own implementations to parse and analyse source code to power their features (such as syntax colorization and completion lists).
 Even Visual Studio had three separate makeshift language services that lacked feature parity!

-Like I said, the fact that the compiler was capable of developing a wealth of information about the source code but did not share the functionality or information was unfortunate.
-It would be _so_ much nicer if Microsoft shared the wealth.
-Well, now they do, via Roslyn.
+It would have been *so* much nicer if the compiler was open source and exposed a set of compiler APIs.
+As you may have guessed, now it does both through Roslyn.

 Roslyn is a reimagination of what a compiler should be.
 In a nutshell, it is a [open source](), ground-up rewrite of the Visual Basic and C# compilers in those languages themselves.
 In addition to providing a set of familiar compilers (csc.exe and vbc.exe), it provides a set of compiler APIs that expose rich information about the source code: